 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The Indiana Land Resources Council (ILRC) was created in state law (I.C.
 15-12-5) to assist local and state decision-makers with land use tools and policies.
 The ILRC is composed of representatives from county and municipal governments, home building and land development, business, environmental interests, soil and water conservation districts, and forestry, as well as a land use expert and a farmer.
 The ILRC’s mission is to evaluate all types of land use, not just agricultural land use.
+To read an in-depth article about about the Council and its work, click here

 The Indiana State Department of Agriculture and ILRC believe the model agricultural zoning ordinances are valuable to counties across the state as they make proactive decisions about land use.
 There are many different strategies to accommodate the land use needs of a community, and the best approach for each county is to tailor solutions to its unique characteristics.
 For more information please contact David Bausman.